 America's contribution to the history of tiles begins with the Arts and Craft movement.
 Here, the use of tiles made it into the homes of ordinary people, not just the palaces and public spaces created by royalty.
 Arts and Craft homes used earthen tones to create very livable spaces, using tiles because they celebrated the handmade ethos of that movement.

-This bathroom is a modern take on the "earthy tones" that would have been popular with the Arts and Craft movement.
+is a modern take on the "earthy tones" that would have been popular with the Arts and Craft movement.

 The Industrial Age Creates Custom Wonders

 Instead of mass producing ceramic tiles or cutting tiles with diamond bits, it is now possible to use a waterjet to cut to an individual's specifications.
 This makes it possible to create custom works of art that are unique to a specific home or business.
 These designs would have been quite impossible to do in the past due their precise curves, which were hard to do with another tool without breaking the stone into pieces.